glyphpoch/pbss/docs/files/references.rst

     .. function:: to_hsl()

-        Returns the HSL representation of the HSLA by removing alpha and creating new object
+        Returns the :class:`HSL <hsl>` representation of the HSLA by removing alpha and creating new object

         ::